For prospective students in Your State

 Registered nurses provide critical patient care in hospitals, clinics, and other healthcare settings.
 The day-to-day functions of a nurse can vary significantly, as patient needs change over time.
 Besides patient care, they also frequently assist other medical professionals including doctors and provide medical education and advice to the public.
 All registered nurses must obtain a degree or certification in nursing as well as the state licensure in the state they plan to work.
 From there, many nurses choose to earn added certifications or licenses that may allow them to specialize in a particular type of healthcare.

-Job Growth: Registered nurse positions are expected to grow by 6 percent between 2021 and 2031, which is as fast as average(11).
+Job Growth: Registered nurse positions are expected to grow by 6 percent between 2022 and 2032, which is faster than average(10).

 Did You Know?

-• Jobs in Computer and Information Technology are expected to grow by 15 percent between 2021 and 2031, with 682,800 NEW jobs being added(14).
+Jobs in Computer and Information Technology are expected to grow much faster than in other sectors between 2022 and 2032, with 377,500 NEW jobs being added(14).
 What could you do with a bachelor’s degree?

 Median Annual Wages by Occupation